kishanmundha/DocProject/README.md

 1. `debugEnabled` provide us to log if it enabled true.
 2. `enableEditDoc` provide us to a way to edit doc from client side.
 3. `enableDocSave` provide us to save edited content directly from client side.
+4. `searchCacheExpiry` (in seconds) expiry duration for search cached index.
-4. `editDoc.autoLocalSave` store edited content in cache if any situation we lost access from browser it will restore in next session.
+5. `editDoc.autoLocalSave` store edited content in cache if any situation we lost access from browser it will restore in next session.
-5. `editDoc.autoSaveDuration` (in seconds) local save duration if `autoLocalSave` enabled.
+6. `editDoc.autoSaveDuration` (in seconds) local save duration if `autoLocalSave` enabled.
-6. `editDoc.autoSaveExpiry` (in seconds) expiry duration of local save
+7. `editDoc.autoSaveExpiry` (in seconds) expiry duration of local save
-7. `apiServiceBaseUri` : Base of all API
+8. `apiServiceBaseUri` : Base of all API
-8. `apiLogin` : Login API Path
+9. `apiLogin` : Login API Path
-9. `apiSaveDoc` : Save Document API path
+10. `apiSaveDoc` : Save Document API path

 ## Server side scripting for host project